2016–17 Tampa Bay Lightning season: June

 On June 6, 2016, information came out that assistant coach Steve Thomas was not returning next season.
 The Lightning decided not to renew his contract with the club.
 Thomas had been on Cooper's staff since the 2013–14 season and with the organization since 2010, when he served as a player development coordinator (2010–12).

 On June 7, 2016, the Lightning announced it had hired Todd Richards.
 Richards was brought in as a replacement for outgoing assistant coach Steve Thomas.
 Richards joins Tampa with more than 400 games of head coaching experience with the Minnesota Wild and Columbus Blue Jackets.

-On June 14, 2016, the Lightning announced it had signed associate coach Rick Bowness to a two-year contract extension.
+On June 14, 2016, the Lightning announced it had signed assistant coach Rick Bowness to a two-year contract extension.
 Bowness has been a member of the coaching staff since the 2013–14 season.
 Bowness is in charge of the defense and penalty kill, which ranked fifth in the NHL in 2015–16.
 Bowness also surpassed the 2,000-game mark last season.
 The Lightning also announced today its annual development cam will be held June 28–July 2 at the Brandon Ice Sports Forum.
 The camp will have some of the Lightning's top prospects competing on- and off-ice workouts, skating drills and will culminate with the annual three-on-three tournament.
 The team will release the full schedule and roster at a future date.

 On June 21, 2016, the Lightning announced Ryan Callahan had surgery to repair a labral tear is his right hip.
 Callahan was expected to be out for at least five months.
 Callahan was dealing with the injury from the end of the 2015–16 regular season and throughout the playoffs as the Lightning advanced to the Eastern Conference Final.
 Callahan will also not be participating in the 2016 World Cup of Hockey in Toronto.